tarikkirgin/blackboard-native-pdf-viewer/README.md

 # Blackboard Native PDF Viewer

-Browser extension that reveals Blackboard file link allowing preview in the native PDF viewer.
+Browser extension that reveals Blackboard file link allowing preview in the native PDF viewer in a new tab.
 For non-PDF files, the file is downloaded.

 ## Credits